apigeecs/apigee-jsc-debug/README.md

 	};

 	context.debug(config);

+These scripts can be executed within your IDE or from a command prompt as follows:

+	ApigeeCorporation$ node ./debug-foo.js

 Advanced features include:
 * jshint of the code "bundle" that comprises the callout (includeURL in the policy definition and any resources included via the resourceURL entries)